 - Salle du Soixantième.
 This one is far more important than I’d realized going in.
 Lumière and Debussy are notoriously packed, and there’s a good chance you won’t catch every premiere.
 But the Soixantième is devoted to showing rescreenings of whatever premiered at the festival the night before.
 And unlike regular Cinephiles, you have unlimited access to this.

 - Salle Buñuel and Salle Bazin.
 For most of the festival, these are either showing non-competition films or are hosting director Q&A’s.
 But when the last day of the festival rolls around and the Palais becomes fully devoted to reprises, these will also be your ticket into whatever you missed previously in the festival.
 Again, you have access to this.
 Regular cinephiles don’t, at least not without an invitation.

 Additionally, there are a number of theatres throughout the city which any badge holder can use.
 This one in particular was devoted solely to Young Cinephiles in the three days I was there last year: the Cinema Les Arcades.
-Much like the Soixantième, Buñuel, and Bazin, this was showing Selection and Regard screenings that had premiered earlier at the fest—but, unlike those, it did so for all three days.
-And it has three screens, so your odds of catching something are even better.
+Much like the Soixantième, Buñuel, and Bazin, this was showing Selection and Regard screenings that had premiered earlier at the fest.
+And it has three screens, so your odds of catching something are substantially better here than anywhere else.

 There is one downside to Les Arcades, however.
 This being in France, the French language will always get priority when it comes to subtitles, followed by English.
 A Korean film, e.g., will only have French subtitles baked into the video.
 For all theatres in the Palais, they have installed a second subtitle bar specifically for English, below the actual video frame (see the photo I snapped from a Lumière premiere above).
 This separate bar and projector does not exist at the Arcades, and likely will not exist at most non-Palais theatres.